 - Use AntiAliasing for Graphs (slow!)
 Uses anti aliasing to draw the plots.
 If checked, lines look smoother but also wider.
-Drawing will be slower if checked. - Show characteristic Tungsten lines with spectral line cursor When using the spectral line cursor (21.3), additional lines will be shown for characteristic Tungsten radiation ( $WL\alpha_1$ and $WL\beta_1$ ).
+Drawing will be slower if checked. - Show characteristic Tungsten lines with spectral line cursor When using the spectral line cursor (26.3), additional lines will be shown for characteristic Tungsten radiation ($WL\alpha_1$ and $WL\beta_1$).
 This allows to inspect the diffraction pattern for Tungsten contamination lines caused by aging X-ray tubes. - Show major grid lines Show or hide vertical and horizontal grid lines at the positions of major tick marks.
 Major grid lines will be drawn as medium dashed lines. - Show minor grid lines Show or hide vertical and horizontal grid lines at the positions of minor tick marks.
 Minor grid lines will be drawn as light dotted lines. - Show complete file name If checked, the file name of the graph file will be shown with the absolute path in the top right corner of the graph display.
 If unchecked, only the file name without file path will be shown. - Display Line Width Width in pixels of all lines (plots, axes, tick marks) of the graph on computer screens.
-If plot lines are too fine (e.g. on high-resolution displays) increase this value. - Printing Line Width Width in points of all lines (plots, axes, tick marks) of the graph on printouts.
-This value should usually be greater than the display line width.
-It has to be matched to the printer device driver by printing test plots. - Symbol Size Size of the measured data points when not using solid lines (e. g. dots or crosses) in pixels. - Y-axis Scaling Scaling of the y-axis.
+If plot lines are too fine (e.g. on high-resolution displays) increase this value. - Symbol Size Size of the measured data points when not using solid lines (e. g. dots or crosses) in pixels. - Y-axis Scaling Scaling of the y-axis.
 Options are linear, logarithmic with a base of 10 (log10), or square root (sqrt). - Y-axis unit Shows the y-axis unit either in counts, or in counts per second (cps).
 Counts per second may not be available, depending on the file format of the loaded scan.
 If the time per step is not available, Profex will fall back to the unit "Counts" and assume a counting time of 1 second per step. - Only the display of scans will be affected by the choice of the unit.
 Internally, all calculations and file format conversions will be performed in "Counts".
 As a consequence, when converting a format supporting "Counts per second" (such as XRDML) to a format not supporting it (such as ASCII XY), the displayed unit may change from [cps] to [counts]. - Multi-Scan Files Select whether multi-range files will be shown as individual scans, as the sum of all ranges, or as the average of all ranges. - Create Thumbnail If checked, a thumbnail picture of the refined plot will be created at the end of the refinement.
-This file is stored in the project directory with the name project-basename\tn.png.
+This file is stored in the project directory with the name project-basename_tn.png.
 It allows easy browsing of refined projects.
 The width of the picture can be specified in pixels.
 The height is calculated from the displayed aspect ratio.